bramdhondt/matrix-population-models/README.md

 ## Hastings _et al._ (2006) Theor.
 Pop.
 Biol.

-> Hastings, A., Hall, R. J., & Taylor, C. M. (2006).
+> Hastings, A., _et al._ (2006).
 A simple approach to optimal control of invasive species.
 Theoretical population biology, 70(4), 431-435.

 Hastings _et al._ (2006) have extended MPM's base formula to grasp the situation where a population's trajectory is affected by recurrently _removing_ individuals, rather than by affecting _vital rates_ directly.
 The equation is then used for the optimization of population control, through linear programming techniques.
 Such removal-based management is the standard approach to invasive species control, but in practice, calculations are almost never made...